A Volunteering Placement in Africa and InterRailing Throughout Europe

 I went to Madagascar alone, although I met other volunteers at various airports along the way so the whole experience was less daunting.
-Leaving your family and friends for two months to go somewhere that has no mobile phone reception and email only once a week is terrifying but is a truly valuable experience as you learn pretty quickly to fend for yourself.
-Blue Ventures is not a traditional gap year company.
-You make your own way to a meeting point and then you all head off to the research site, the volunteers are also not your average gap year students, on my six week jaunt they were aged between 18-32 years.
+Leaving your family and friends for almost two months to go somewhere that has no mobile phone reception and email only once a week is terrifying but is a truly valuable experience as you learn pretty quickly to fend for yourself.

-The other part of my gap year was spending five weeks inter-railing around Europe with a close friend who had done the complete opposite and done far better in his A levels than he had expected!
-We had a riot, visiting nine cities spending roughly 3-4 days in each.
+The other part of my gap year was spending five weeks InterRailing around Europe with a close friend who had done the complete opposite and done far better in his A levels than he had expected!
+We had an amazing time, visiting nine cities spending roughly 3-4 days in each.
 Europe was a completely different experience from Madagascar but equally valuable.
 It taught me to be far more patient and to understand that if something doesn’t go to plan, it isn’t the end of the world.
-It was also great to be free and just drift to wherever the ‘Rough Guide to Europe’ took us.
+It was also great to be free and just drift to wherever took our fancy.

-My gap year has been fantastic.
+My unplanned gap year was the best experience ever.
 Ironically, I can’t imagine not taking one now and if I had fulfilled my offer requirements last August I wouldn’t have met the people I have, done the things I’ve done and grown so much.
 Part of me thinks that if you plan it too carefully you build your expectations up too high and it’s never as good as you imagine it will be.

 Gap years are all about spontaneity and broadening your horizons, so if you do worse than you expected to, it isn’t the end of the world and I really urge you to consider taking one.
 However, if you aced your A levels you have nothing to lose, except the experience of a lifetime if you don’t take a year out.